 - 1 cup full-fat coconut milk, cream and liquid divided – 13.5 oz

 - Additional Salt to taste *

 - 2 tbsp avocado oil

 - Cut the chicken into cubes.
-In a big Ziploc bag or medium bowl, marinate the chicken with coconut amino, salt * and arrowroot flour (if using any).
+In a big Ziploc bag or medium bowl, marinate the chicken with coconut amino, salt * and arrowroot flour (if using any) for at least 20 minutes.
 Make sure the chicken is completely coated.